North American P-51 Mustang in New Zealand service: Acquisition

 In early 1945 the New Zealand government purchased 130 P-51D Mustangs, to be delivered towards the end of the year at a cost of US$61,000 per aircraft plus shipping expenses.
 The P-51D was the most numerous of the various Mustang models, a total of 8,102 being built by the end of the war.

 At the time of their purchase, the intention was for the P-51Ds to operate alongside, and then replace, the Vought F4U Corsair fighter bombers being used by the Royal New Zealand Air Force (RNZAF) in the Southwest Pacific theatre of operations, supporting United States forces during the Solomon Islands campaign.
-The Corsairs were to then be phased out of service in 1946, the P-51D being the principal fighter aircraft to be operated.
+The Corsairs were to then be phased out of service in 1946, with the P-51D becoming the principal fighter aircraft of the RNZAF.

-The first 30 Mustangs were delivered to New Zealand in August-September, along with 12 spare Rolls-Royce Merlin engines.
+The first 30 Mustangs were delivered to New Zealand in August–September, along with 12 spare Rolls-Royce Merlin engines.
 By this time, the Second World War was over, Japan having surrendered following the Atomic bombings of Hiroshima and Nagasaki.
 The Mustangs were deemed to be surplus to requirements and the remainder of the order was cancelled.
 However, the aircraft already in New Zealand could not be returned.
-They were duly placed on the RNZAF inventory as NZ2401 to NZ2430, but put into storage at RNZAF Station Hobsonville.
+They were duly placed on the RNZAF inventory as NZ2401 to NZ2430 but put into storage at RNZAF Station Hobsonville.
 Later, they were moved to the stores depot at Te Rapa and then onto Ardmore.